Lightstreamer/Lightstreamer-kafka-connector/README.md

 A few notes that apply to all three non-`NONE` Modes:

-- **Misconfigurations are not rejected at startup.** Any layout that the per-Mode tables above flag as anything other than _Correct_ — including the ones labelled _Broken_, _silently wrong_, _Degenerate_, _Discouraged_, _Global window_, _Invalid_ — is currently accepted by the connector, which starts cleanly and exhibits the runtime behavior described in the table.
+- **Misconfigurations are not rejected at startup.** Any layout that the per-Mode tables above flag as anything other than _Correct_ — including the ones labeled _Broken_, _silently wrong_, _Degenerate_, _Discouraged_, _Global window_, _Invalid_ — is currently accepted by the connector, which starts cleanly and exhibits the runtime behavior described in the table.
 If your snapshot looks empty or oversized, recheck the extraction layout before chasing the issue elsewhere.
 - **Regex topic mappings** ([`map.regex.enable = true`](#enable-regular-expression-mapregexenable)) are similarly accepted but not validated against the snapshot pipeline's assumptions; for snapshot-enabled adapters, prefer literal topic names.

 # Client-side error handling